On the Granularity of Causal Effect Identifiability: Statements and Proofs

-\begin{proof} By induction, it suffices to show that an unidentifiable causal effect \(\Pr_\x(\y)\) remains unidentifiable if we allow an additional state to some arbitrary variable \(W.\) In particular, since \(\Pr_\x(\y)\) is unidentifiable, there exist two parameterizations \(\FF_1, \FF_2\) that induce a same \(\Pr_(\V)\) but different values for \(\Pr_\x(\y).\) Our proof is based on constructing parameterizations \(\FF'_1, \FF'_2\) with an additional state for \(W\) that still constitute a pair of unidentifiability.
+\begin{proof} By induction, it suffices to show that an unidentifiable causal effect \(\Pr_\x(\y)\) remains unidentifiable if we add a new state to any variable \(W.\) Since \(\Pr_\x(\y)\) is unidentifiable, there exist two parameterizations \(\Theta_1, \Theta_2\) that induce a same \(\Pr(\V)\) but different values for \(\Pr_\x(\y).\) Our proof is based on constructing parameterizations \(\Theta'_1, \Theta'_2\) that contain an additional state for \(W\) while inducing unidentifiability.